ReplyLater.com

 The order of tokens in a combination does NOT matter.
 You can put tokens in any order that you want.

-However, it helps to put your Durations last.
-This is because in any combination that has Durations and other types of tokens the Durations are applied last.
-For eample, may.1week and 1week.may both mean "go to the start of may and then add 1 week" and they do NOT mean "move forward one week, then go the start of the next may".
+However, it helps to put your durations last.
+This is because in any combination that has durations and other types of tokens, the durations are applied last.
+For example, may.1week and 1week.may both mean "go to the start of may and then add 1 week" and they do NOT mean "move forward one week, then go the start of the next may".
 This distinction is subtle, but it makes a years-worth of difference if you happen to be sending the email any time from May 25th to May 31st.
-Therefore, to understand the email address better, you should put durations at the end, as in .
+Therefore, to understand the email address better, you should put durations at the end, as in May+1week@replylater.com.